CodeJugalbandi/Paradigms/scratch/FizzBuzz/ReadMe.md

 Reflections
 -----------

-**KRISHNA** Most programming languages emphasize the use of control flow for managing programming logic...like the initial attempt in Scala, the logic is present in the ```toFizzBuzz``` function.
+**KRISHNA** Most programming languages emphasize the use of control flow for managing programming logic...like the initial attempt in Haskell, the logic is present in the ```toFizzBuzz``` function.

 **KRISHNA** Logic in APL is often most efficiently expressed in a data representation.
 It is this representation that is processed using array operations, achieving the end result.